Progestin Only Pills (POPs)

 What are the side effects of POPs?

 - Irregular periods, spotting or no periods.
-Having no periods is not harmful as long as pregnancy is ruled out.
+Having no periods is not harmful with a POP as long as pregnancy is ruled out.

 - Slight increased risk for ectopic pregnancy (a pregnancy outside of the uterus).
-See your practitioner immediately if you experience severe abdominal pain.
+Get care immediately if you experience severe abdominal pain.

 - Ovarian cysts.